near/docs/docs/2.develop/contracts/actions.md

 ## Transfer NEARs Ⓝ

 You can send NEAR tokens from the Balance of your contract.
-Assuming your method finished correctly, transfers will always succeed.
+Assuming your method finished correctly, transfers will **always succeed**.

 <Tabs className="language-tabs">
   <TabItem value="rs" label="🦀 - Rust">